 American Cancer Society CEOs Against Cancer

 The 2015 CEOs Against Cancer National Meeting was held in Washington, DC on September 29-30.
 This unique opportunity offered CEO members best practices and dynamic discussions that addressed critical health issues facing their workplace, communities, and our world.

-There are nearly 400 members of the American Cancer Society CEOs Against Cancer program who represent a powerful network that includes the most prominent names in business today.
+There are more than 500 members of the American Cancer Society CEOs Against Cancer program who represent a powerful network that includes the most prominent names in business today.
 Members bring the passion, expertise and resources needed to prevent, treat and cure this disease, which costs U.S. employers $225.8 billion each year.

 Learn more about how the American Cancer Society helps the CEOs Against Cancer program increase cancer awareness to the community at large.
 Also, find out more about how the Society’s efforts to end cancer forever.